Kaushiki Chakraborty: Performances

+Chakraborty, along with Shreya Ghoshal, Sonu Nigam, Shankar Mahadevan, and Hariharan performed at Anant Ambani and Radhika Merchant's wedding in 2024.

 Recordings

 Chakraborty has released her album titled "The Best of Kaushiki Chakraborty."
 Some of her other classical audio recordings are: Dhrupad Alap in Poorvi raga, Dhrupad in Poorvi raga, Khayal in Bageshree raga (in teen taal), Khayal in Bageshree raga (in ektaal), and Varnam in Swarashtram raga.